 Access to your information held by the CCG

 Under the Data Protection Act 2018 and the General Data Protection Regulations, members of the public have the right to view, request and receive a copy of information held that about them, with some exceptions.
 You do not need to give a reason to see your information and in most cases the CCG wouldn’t charge a fee to comply with a subject access request.
-However, North Central London Clinical Commissioning Group can charge a “reasonable fee” for the administrative costs of complying with the request if:
+However, North Central London CCG can charge a “reasonable fee” for the administrative costs of complying with the request if:

 - it is manifestly unfounded or excessive; or

-- · an individual requests further copies of their data following a request.
+- in individual requests further copies of their data following a request.

 This right can be exercised via submission of a Subject Access Request (SAR) to North Central London CCG.
 To make a SAR, please contact:

 NCL Information Governance Team

 Note: In order to deal with a SAR, North Central London CCG will need to share information with the North East London Commissioning Support Unit (NELCSU).